rails/rails/guides/source/action_view_helpers.md

 `content_for` is used to store a block of markup in an identifier for later use.
 Internally `content_for` actually calls `capture`.
 However the key difference lies in their behavior when invoked multiple times.<br><br>
-`content_for` can be called repeatedly, adding more markup each time.
+`content_for` can be called repeatedly, concatenating the blocks it receives for a specific identifier in the order they are provided.
 Each subsequent call simply adds onto what's already stored.
 In contrast, `capture` only remembers the latest invocation; previous calls get overwritten.

 See the [API
 Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/CaptureHelper.html#method-i-content_for)